osankur/compRTMC/comprtmc/resources/examples/README.md

 and stays active within a time interval.
 If at least m of them are awake at the same time, they perform one step of a computation together and go back to sleep.
 The specification is whether a particular common configuration is reachable within a time bound.

-- broadcast_2_2_a-*.{smv,ta}: 22s (nuXmv 1s)
-- broadcast_2_2_b-*.{smv,ta}: 9s (nuXmv 22m)
-- broadcast_2_2_c-*.{smv,ta}: 12s (nuXmv 14m)
-- broadcast_2_2_d-*.{smv,ta}: 10s (nuXmv 1m)
-- broadcast_3_3_d-*.{smv,ta}: 1m (nuXmv 528s)
-- TODO find a few other timings
-- TODO show that nuXmv is faster when the error state is reachable.

-Currently, if the period+activations have a large gcd, then learning the DFA is hard, and nuXmv has also difficulties. nuXmv is either faster, or as fast as learning.
-Both time out on the same instances.

-TODO: !Try other fsm protocols for which nuXmv would be slower!
-    - Consider a self-stabilizing algorithm.
-Encode fairness with clock constraints (if enabled then taken within 20 time units)
-    - Introduce random errors or Byzantine behavior but with time constraints: bounded number of errors within a time window and require self-stabilization within time bound under these constraints

-    - Round based protocol: Each round has a duration within `[a,b]`, while fair events `e` must occur within `[0,d_e]` Due to clock synchronization: between each round increment Aspnes

 # Robust Leader Election
 The `leader/`  directory contains models for a leader election protocol inspired by the following paper: